 Here you can pick a new high-contrast theme for your PC if you want.
-You can select the options from the drop down menu or can create your own high contrast theme by selecting the colours manually.
+You can select the options from the drop-down menu or can create your own high contrast theme by selecting the colors manually.
 If by any chance you don’t like the newly set theme contrast, you can go back to the default one by pressing Left Alt+ Left Shift+ Print Screen.

-Give your PC a personalized touch by selecting your own caption color, transparency, style, size and effects.
+Give your PC a personalized touch by selecting your caption color, transparency, style, size, and effects.
 You can also adjust the background and window settings here.
 If at any point you want to go back to the default settings, just scroll down and click on Restore to defaults.

 Other options include the Visual Options settings – Turn the buttons On to play the animations and Show Windows background.